ReetikJoshi/ItonicsAutomation/README.md

 ##### `` Clone the project and checkout to assignment branch ``

 ## Description
-There are 4 main packages in the project currently (src/test/java)
+There are 5 main packages in the project currently (src/test/java)
 1. helper => The global methods reused by many test cases are placed there.
 2. pages.amazon => The Page Objects(Web elements) of amazon website.
 3. pages.facebook => The Page Objects(Web elements) of facebook website.
 4. testCase => The main class file to execute the automation script which are specified in the testng.xml file too.
-5. addOn => Additional features for the project (screenshot).
+5. addOn => Additional features for the project (screenshot and reports).

 ## Environment/Global variables
 - The global or environment variables are specified in **Environment.json** file